 We might watch more TV than is good for us.
 We might eat foods that are overloaded with sugars and other ingredients.
 And we might drink more alcohol than we should and stay-up way past our bedtimes!

 Admit it: You probably have one too many habits in your life that aren’t conducive to good health.
-We all do, but we need to kick these into touch and concentrate on those habits that are good for us.
+We all do, but we need to kick these into touch and concentrate on those good habits.

 Such as?
 Well, here are a few of the healthy habits that I think you should consider adding to your daily routine.

 Add These Healthy Habits To Your Daily Routine

 #1: Make it a habit to…put your phone down

 Picking your phone up too often is a bad habit – it can form even form the basis of addiction – so make it a habit to put your phone down.

 Besides being addictive, your phone can prove damaging to your eyesight, as it can cause digital eye strain.
 In the short term, you will experience headaches and dry eyes if you stare at the screen for too long, and in the long-term, your eyesight might deteriorate.